ArabianDeveloper/Cyborg/outline.md

 - uncomplete:
     1. Download the game
     2. Start A live stream
-    3. Follow your Friends
-    4. Online and Offline users
+    3. Online and Offline users

-    5. The styling of pages:
+    4. The styling of pages:
-        4. search
+        1. search